Cocktail Conundrums: How Much Is Actually In a Dash?

 What’s In a Dash?
 The Expert Perspective

 While my scientific experiment proved thirst-quenching, it didn’t seem precise.
-Seeking more knowledge, I turned to two of my favorite experts behind the bar, Trevor Schneider, Reyka Vodka’s U.S. brand ambassador, and Elliot “The Major” Ball, co-founder of London’s hot new drinking establishment, The Cocktail Trading Company’s The Development Bar & Table.
+Seeking more knowledge, I turned to two of my favourite experts behind the bar, Trevor Schneider, Reyka Vodka’s U.S. brand ambassador, and Elliot “The Major” Ball, co-founder of London’s hot new drinking establishment, The Cocktail Trading Company’s The Development Bar & Table.

 “The original cocktail manuals are full of strange, volumetric descriptions from ponies to wineglasses, but the dash is arguably the least precise of them all,” Elliot told me, adding that a dash can vary from one bartender to the next.